 This is the facility where NASA monitored nine Gemini and all Apollo lunar missions, including the historic Apollo 11 trip to the Moon and the final Apollo 17 trip to the same lunar body.
 It is located in Building 30 of NASA Johnson Space Center.

 In fact, from this room, the NASA team exercised full mission control of Apollo 11 from launch at the Kennedy Space Center to splashdown in the Pacific Ocean.
 You can feel the history in the room from the monitors to the rotary dials.

 The Gemini and Apollo space programs were only the beginning for mission control; it has been the center for all communications between Earth and our human spaceflight missions.
 Learn more about the modern Mission Control Center.

-A free timed ticket is required to visit Apollo Mission Control Center.
-Guests can get a timed ticket the day of their visit at the ticket booths, ticket kiosks and the Guest Services Desk.
-Timed tickets are available on a first-come, first-served basis.
-Space Center Houston members can make timed-ticket reservations online and up to three days in advance.
-Please visit our membership page for more information.
+A free NASA Boarding Pass is required to visit Apollo Mission Control Center.
+Guests can get a boarding pass the day of their visit via our free app or at the Guest Services Desk.
+Boarding passes are available on a first-come, first-served basis.

 Apollo Mission Control Center tours depart from the left queue at the NASA Tram Tour boarding area.
-The other tram tours do not require a timed ticket.
 The last tour departs two hours prior to the center closing.
 Click here to view our seasonal hours.